LLM as Dataset Analyst: Subpopulation Structure Discovery with Large Language Model: Experiments

 \subsection{Evaluation on Dataset Subpopulation Organization}

-{\textbf{Setup}} The data assignment process facilitated by SSD-LLM, which leverages the discovered subgroup structure, can be considered a form of clustering.
+{\textbf{Setup}} The data assignment process facilitated by SSD-LLM, can be considered a form of clustering.
 To evaluate the quality of these identified subpopulations, we assess the clustering accuracy by comparing images against secondary labels that reflect subgroup attributes derived via SSD-LLM.
 Full information for datasets, text criterion, and model selection can be found in appendix.

-{\textbf{Comparison Methods}} Scan~\cite{van2020scan} is a two-stage clustering method that decouples feature learning and clustering.
+{\textbf{Comparison Methods}} SCAN~\cite{van2020scan} is a two-stage clustering method that decouples feature learning and clustering.
 IC|TC~\cite{kwon2023image} is a new paradigm for image clustering that supports human interaction.
 It utilizes the given Text Criteria to accurately control the quality of the clustering results.

-{\textbf{Results and Analysis}} In Table~\ref{tab:assign}, we report the average accuracy achieved by each method based on the predefined textual criteria.
-SSD-LLM outperforms all baseline methods, exhibiting an average improvement of \textbf{35.6\%} over the baseline metrics.
-This enhancement is attributed to the effective subpopulation structures uncovered by our approach.
-When compared to IC|TC, SSD-LLM demonstrates comparable performance.
-It is important to note that IC|TC is considered an experimental upper bound due to its incorporation of artificial judgment, which involves manually refining text criteria for improved clustering results; in contrast, our approach is fully automated.
-Moreover, SSD-LLM offers greater flexibility by not requiring the pre-specification of cluster centers, thereby eliminating the constraints imposed by the number of ground truth (GT) labels and leveraging the full potential of LLM for attribute discovery and assignment.
-We also conduct visualization of our organized subpopulations, as shown in Figure~\ref{fig:experiment11}.
-We can visually observe that the pictures and dimensions are indeed consistent, indicating the effectiveness and rationality of our mining and assigning process.
+{\textbf{Results and Analysis}} In Table.~\ref{tab:assign}, we report the average accuracy achieved by each method based on the predefined textual criteria.
+When compared to IC|TC, SSD-LLM demonstrates competitive performance.
+It is important to note that IC|TC incorporate artificial judgment in its process, which leads to poor scalability when handling large datasets.
+In contrast, our approach is fully automated.
+We conduct visualization of our organized subpopulations, as shown in Figure.~\ref{fig:experiment11}.
+We can visually observe that the pictures and dimensions are indeed consistent, indicating the effectiveness of our mining and assigning process.

 \MyXhlineC[0]{\Xhline{2.5\arrayrulewidth}} \arraystretch{1.0} \tabcolsep{2pt}